overwolf/overwolf.github.io/docs/topics/login-with-overwolf.md

 * Developers register their app for the OW SSO and get a unique client_id and client_secret.
 * The actual login is done using a login form hosted on the OW servers.
 This means you should only implement a "Login with Overwolf" button in your website.
 Once clicked, this button will open a new window/tab with the OW login form.
 (More info in [step 1: Engage the SSO flow](#1-engage-the-sso-flow)).
 * Once the login is completed on the OW hosted login page, the user is redirected to a pre-defined redirect_URI hosted on YOUR server (More info on how to implement this page in ["Create redirect_uri endpoint"](#create-redirect_uri-endpoint)).
-* The redirect_URI page executes a POST request to OW servers to request and get the auth token that was created after the login (More info in [step 3: Get the auth token](#3-get-the-auth-token)).
+* The redirect_URI page executes a POST request to OW servers to request and get the auth token (and might include some other details like email, subscriptions, etc.) that was created after the login (More info in [step 3: Get the auth token](#3-get-the-auth-token)).

 ## Prerequisite